aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/worksheets/copying-and-moving-worksheets/_index.md

             const pagesetup = ws0.pageSetup;

             // The first five rows are repeated in each page...
-            // It can be seen in print preview. pagesetup.printTitleRows = "$1:$5";
+            // They can be seen in print preview. pagesetup.printTitleRows = "$1:$5";

             // Create another Workbook.